A Warleader proves his worth, a High Mage seeks revenge, a Commander overcomes his past, and a Queen solidifies her rule.

 “Your education begins tomorrow.”

-Purchase Steel and Sorrow: Book Two of the Blood and Tears Trilogy now through the following links!
+Purchase Steel and Sorrow: Book Two of the Blood and Tears Trilogy now!